 Our application for a Research and Development grant was unsuccessful.
-Is there anything I may do to increase my chances for success next time?
+Is there anything we may do to increase our chances for success next time?

 You may request copies of the comments by reviewers.
 A revised application should take into consideration the issues that they raised.
 However, a resubmitted application will be reviewed by persons who will not have knowledge of or access to the previous application.
-In addition, program officers can review your draft application if submitted by April 3, 2020.
+In addition, program officers can review your draft application if submitted by April 13, 2021.
 If you choose to submit a draft proposal, send it as an attachment to preservation@neh.gov.
+See section D4 of the Notice of Funding Opportunity.